amazon-ion/ion-docs/rfcs/ion_1_1/feature-inline_symbols.md

 3. [An error is raised by the reader.](#an-error-is-raised-by-the-reader)

 None of these alternatives are particularly appealing.
-Given the costs involved, the format symmetry offered by allowing lineeable encodings everywhere seems like a worthwhile benefit.
+Given the costs involved, the format symmetry offered by allowing inlineable encodings everywhere seems like a worthwhile benefit.

 #### Invalid symbol table encodings are treated as user data